First Year Experience

 Participation in all components of Orientation is mandatory.
 During Orientation, you will have the opportunity to meet other students, learn more about Franklin and what it means to live here, discuss your academic options with University advisors, and discover the services and resources that Franklin offers.
 Orientation information and activities are crucial to your success at Franklin.

-The Undergraduate Fall Orientation will take place on campus between Tuesday, August 16 and Saturday, August 20.
+The Undergraduate Fall Orientation will take place on campus between Tuesday, August 22, and Saturday, August 26.
 Throughout Orientation, students will meet other new students, get to know some of the people and resources that will be part of their Franklin experience, and register for courses.
 First-year students will also take part in the first sessions of their First Year Seminars.
-Our goal is to help students feel prepared and informed and give you as solid of a start as possible.
+Our goal is to help students feel prepared and informed and give them as solid of a start as possible.
 Each year, our Orientation program culminates in a day trip to Valle Verzasca, a beautiful part of Ticino we visit each year to mark the end of orientation.

 Students are greeted by staff members and student leaders who work together to help make sure you have a strong start.
 Three teams of student leaders make up the student side of our Orientation Team: Orientation Mentors, Academic Mentors, and Resident Assistants.

 New first-year students and transfer students with fewer than 30 credits are assigned a First Year Seminar, a three-credit, semester-long course that reflects a specific research interest of the Franklin faculty members who lead them.
 First-Year Seminars cultivate the fundamental critical and academic skills necessary for succeeding at university.